makrai/notes/merrill2010-param-norm-grow.md

       * cases where all parameter norms diverge during GD
   * Similar ideas have emerged in recent works studying feedforward networks
     * biasless ReLU networks with cross-entropy loss, Poggio+ (2019, 2020) show
     * the magnitude (l 2 norm) of the parameter vector continues to grow during GD, while its direction converges
-  * Li and Arora (2019) present a similar argument for scale-invariant networks, meaning that scaling the parameters by a constant does not change the output
+  * Li and Arora (2019) present
+    a similar argument for scale-invariant networks, meaning that scaling the parameters by a constant does not change the output
-  * homogeneous networks, Ji and Telgarsky (2020) show that the gradients become aligned as t → ∞ ie their direction converges to the parameter direction.
-This means
+  * homogeneous networks: gradients become aligned as t → ∞ (Ji & Telgarsky 20)
+    ie their direction converges to the parameter direction
   * the norm will grow monotonically with t
   * these suggests that GD follows a norm-increasing trajectory along which network behavior stabilizes.
 These analyses motivate investigation of this trajectory-driven perspective of training
 * statistical perspective
   * the implications of these training dynamics for margin maximization (Poggio+ 2019; Nacson+ 2019; Lyu and Li, 2019)
-  * works vary in the networks they consider and their assumptions, they
+  * works vary in the networks they consider and their assumptions
-  * conclusions: GD follows trajectories diverging in the direction of a max-margin solution
+  * conclusions: GD follows
+    trajectories diverging in the direction of a max-margin solution
     * As margin maximization produces a simple decision boundary, this property suggests better generalization than an arbitrary solution with low training loss
     * This point of view partially explains why growing norm is associated with better generalization performance

 ## 2.2 NLP and Formal Language Theory